 Sweetener for shareholders: the MD told shareholders, that though their individual stakes would be diluted by 25%, the net asset value of their shares would increase from 11.9 shillings per share to 39.4 shillings per share.
 And though shares were diluted, Helios would not take part in the 2007 dividend.

+- Who was exempt, all shareholders or Helios? – as the Governor of the Central Bank and the Minister of Finance gave differing interpretations.
 MD answered – Only Helios is exempted.
-Helios is a partnership fund investing in the bank, while Kenyan law only recognizes individual or companies as investors.
+Helios is a partnership fund investing in the bank, while Kenyan law only recognizes individuals or companies as investors.
 Also said that existing directors continued to be bound by their non-sale agreement till July 2008.

-Equity saw housing finance as a turnaround opportunity, bought at 18, now at 40 shilling a share and performance will be better as together they will provide affordable housing finance solutions to Kenyans
+- Why invest in housing finance (Equity has bought 25%), a sinking ship?
+Why not Equity’s own mortgage company?
+Equity saw housing finance as a turnaround opportunity, bought at 18, now at 40 shillings a share and performance will be better as together they will provide affordable housing finance solutions to Kenyans.

 (1) Increase share capital